The easiest way to implement Cookiebot CMP on your WordPress website is by installing our plugin.

 Set up your banner configuration

-Decide what you banner should look like and what it should say.
-Check out our guides on how to style your banner, edit the content and set languages and add geo-locations.
+Check out our guides on how to style your banner, edit the content and languages, and adding geo-location specific banner configuration.

-2. Connect your domain group
+Connect your domain group

-- Save your settings
+- Save your settings by clicking the Save Changes button.

-3. Connecting your Google Tag Manager account (optional)
+Connecting your Google Tag Manager account (optional)

 To greatly simplify implementation, and to ensure that scripts load in the correct order, and using the correct settings, you can now add Google Tag Manager with Consent mode enabled using the Cookiebot WordPress plugin.